-- If the shoot-out competition takes place after the end of a match, the first shoot-out should take place within four (4) minutes of the end of regulation playing time. - The respective Team Managers provide five players to take and one player to defend the shoot-outs from those on the Match Report except as excluded below.
-A player nominated to defend the shoot-outs can also be nominated to take a shoot-out.
-No substitutions / replacements are permitted during the shoot-out competition other than as specified below. - A player who is still serving a disciplinary suspension by the Technical Delegate at the time the shootout competition takes place or has been excluded permanently (red card) during the match which leads to the shoot-out competition, cannot take part in that shoot-out competition.
-A player who has been warned (green card) or temporarily suspended (yellow card) may take part in the shout-out competition even if the period of their suspension has not been completed at the end of the match. - The Technical Delegate will specify the method of timing shoot-outs taking account of the facilities available and the need to control time accurately. - 5 The Technical Delegate will specify the goal to be used. - 6 A coin is tossed; the team which wins the toss has the choice to take or defend the first shoot-out. - All persons listed on the Match Report other than any player who has been excluded permanently (red card) during the match which leads to the shoot-out competition are permitted to enter the field of play outside the 23m area used for the shoot-out but must be at least 10 metres from the spot where the ball is placed at the start of the shoot-out. - The goalkeeper / defending player of the team taking a shoot-out shall wait on the back-line outside the circle. - 9 A player taking or defending a shoot-out may enter the 23m area for that purpose. - Players taking a shoot-out and also defending the shoot-outs taken by opponents are allowed reasonable time to take off their protective equipment to take their shoot-out and subsequently to put back on their protective equipment. - Five players from each team take a shoot-out alternately against the goalkeeper / defending player of the other team making a total of 10 shoot-outs. - 13 Taking a shoot-out: - a the goalkeeper / defending player starts on or behind the goal-line between the goal posts; - b the ball is placed on the nearest 23m line opposite the centre of the goal;
+- The Challenge Shoot-out competition takes place after the end of a match, the above procedures must be carried out promptly so that the first shoot-out can take place within five (5) minutes of the end of the match. - A player who is still serving a disciplinary suspension by the Technical Delegate at the time the Challenge Shoot-out competition takes place or has been excluded permanently (red card) during the match which leads to the Challenge Shoot-out competition, cannot take part in that Challenge Shoot-out competition.
+A player who has been temporarily suspended (either by a green or yellow card) may take part in the Challenge Shout-out competition even if the period of suspension has not been completed at the end of the match. - 3 The FIH Event Director, if present, or the Technical Delegate will specify the goal to be used. - The Technical Delegate will specify at the pre-competition briefing meeting the method of timing Challenge Shoot-outs taking account of the facilities available and the need to control time accurately. - A coin is tossed; the team which wins the toss has the choice to take or defend the first Challenge Shootout. - All persons listed on the Match Report other than any player who has been excluded permanently (red card) during the match which leads to the Challenge Shoot-out competition are permitted to enter the field of play outside the half used for the Challenge Shoot-out but must be at least 15 metres from the spot where the ball is placed at the start of the Challenge Shoot-out. - 7 The goalkeeper of the team taking a Challenge Shoot-out must stand on the back-line near the corner of the pitch. - A player taking or a goalkeeper defending a Challenge Shoot-out may enter the quarter area for that purpose. - 9 Players taking a Challenge Shoot-out and also defending those taken by their opponents are allowed reasonable time to take off their protective equipment to take their shoot-out and subsequently to put back on their protective equipment. - Three players from each team take a Challenge Shoot-out alternately against the goalkeeper of the other team making a total of 6 Challenge Shoot-outs. - 11 Taking a Challenge Shoot-out: - a the ball is placed on the quarter-line; - b an attacker stands behind the ball;